• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Aloo Ke Gutke is a Pahadi style jeera aloo or masala potato fry.
+Aloo Ke Gutke is a Pahadi-style jeera aloo.
 A regional dish from the state of Uttarakhand, India.
-It is a simple potato fry recipe that is gluten-free and vegan cooked without onion, garlic, or ginger.
+It is a simple potato fry recipe without onion, garlic, or ginger.
+Be sure to watch the video!

 The Story Of Aloo Ke Gutke